ricsxn/ph2_dom_integration/README.md

  or directly: `docker exec -ti km3test gnome-terminal`

- If this last command does not work, please verify the correctness of the passed DISPLAY variable at container creation, being sure X window connections are allowed by xhost (e.g. `xhost +`).
+ If this last command does not work, please verify the correctness of the passed DISPLAY variable at container creation, being sure X window connections are allowed by command `xhost +`.

 **wargning** Once connecting to the continer using the above statemtns, the current user is `root` and the current path is `/usr`; so that the next action is to swith to the test user `km3net` using the command: